What to expect in Key Stage 5

 Ex 6th form students come in to talk to year 12

-We have additional speakers come into the college to speak to our post 16 students on important issues such as, voting and how to register, and the National Citizenship Scheme.
+We have additional speakers coming into the college to speak to our post 16 students on important issues such as, voting and how to register, and the National Citizenship Scheme.

 We also offer educational trips and visits to various destinations: